RyanZim/onessg/README.md

 </body>
 </html>
 ```

+- The title (`My first Page`) comes from the front-matter.
+- The author's name (`John Smith`) comes from the `_defaults.yaml` file.
+- Leading whitespace is removed by ejs due to the `rmWhitespace` option that we set in `_defaults.yaml`.

 **Success!!!** :tada:

-Now we are going to add a subdirectory to `src/`.
-Inside the subdirectory, we will add a `_defaults.yaml` and an html page.
-Now our tree looks like this:
+Now we are going to add a subdirectory to `src/`, named `subdirectory` (of course! :wink:).
+Inside the subdirectory, we will add a `_defaults.yaml` and an html page, named `subpage.html`.
+Now our directory tree looks like this:

 ```
 .
 ├── src/